Semiparametric semi-supervised learning for general targets under distribution shift and decaying overlap: Introduction

-\textbf{Semiparametric statistics and missing data.} From a technical standpoint, our work lies in the furrow of semiparametric statistics, which focuses on estimation in the presence of high-dimensional nuisance parameters.
-The missing data literature provides tools such as inverse probability weighting (IPW), augmented IPW (AIPW), and targeted maximum likelihood estimation (TMLE), many of which naturally extend to SS learning with MAR labeling.
+\textbf{Semiparametric statistics and missing data.} From a technical standpoint, our work lies in the furrow of semiparametric statistics, which focuses on estimation of finite dimensional functionals of the data generating process in the presence of high-dimensional nuisance functions.
+The missing data literature provides tools such as inverse probability weighting, augmented IPW, and targeted maximum likelihood estimation, many of which naturally extend to SS learning with MAR labeling.
 Foundational results on influence functions, tangent spaces, and semiparametric efficiency bounds -- developed by \citet{bickel1993efficient, tsiatis2006semiparametric, van2000asymptotic} -- serve as the theoretical backbone of modern SS learning inference.
 However, most of these frameworks assume strict positivity.
-As a result, applying semiparametric tools in semi-supervised learning with shrinking labeling fractions and decaying overlap requires substantial modifications to both asymptotic analysis and estimator construction.
+As a result, applying semiparametric tools in semi-supervised learning with shrinking labeling fractions requires substantial modifications to asymptotic analysis.
+In particular, the decaying overlap forces data to be non i.i.d., requiring a significant extension of semiparametric efficiency theory to non i.i.d.~scenarios.
+We complement the few available works exploring this direction \citep{mcneney2000application, mcneney1998asymptotic} by adapting foundational results \citep{cam1960locally, le1972limits} to the \ds{} setting.